 As for the case, that has also been glammed up, with the new 40mm Trésor available in yellow gold, white gold, or Omega’s Sedna gold.
 However, it is not the case or its metals that are the key to this watch, it’s the dial.
 Silvery opaline, domed and decorated with a Clou de Paris (guilloché motif of hollowed lines that intersect to form tiny pyramidal shapes) pattern, it is quite simply, stunning.

 The visceral appeal of the dial/ case combination took me by surprise, and it was these aesthetics which made this overtake the Mark II as my favourite Omega release.
 Despite it very clearly harking back to Omega’s history, it does not look dated nor old-fashioned.
 It is deeply simple but deeply elegant, and its full effect is best seen ‘ín the metal’.

 Hands and hour markers are made of 18k gold and arched to complement the curvature of the dial and crystal.
 The polished open caseback sports “ANTI-MAGNETIC,” “15,000 GAUSS,” and “Si14”.

-Water resistance is to 30Mand on a black or brown leather strap with polished 18k gold buckle, it comes with a four year warranty and should be available worldwide from October 2014.
+Water resistance is to 30m and coming on either black or brown leather strap with polished 18k gold buckle, it has a four year warranty.